 When it comes to mental health care, or health care in general for that matter, a simple fact is that the sicker people get, the more it costs to treat them.
 Sicker people need more acute services, and they need to continue accessing those services for longer amounts of time.
-Acute care services are extremely expensive, far more so than community-based care.
+Acute care services are extremely expensive—far more so than funding community mental health care.
 So why is it that far too many people aren’t able to access critical services in the community, leaving them without care until they reach the crisis stage?

 Shortsightedness in funding

 It seems to be a sad truth that health care comes down to dollars and cents.
 What matters is this year’s budget, so costs incurred right now tend to be seen as far more important than potential cost savings down the road.
 Whether it’s a public payor system trying to woo voters with balanced budgets or private insurance companies wanting to deliver good numbers to their shareholders, short-term matters.

 Putting someone on a waitlist right now for community mental health services costs very little, but this doesn’t factor in the fact that this same person might completely fall apart a few months down the road.
 They might then have multiple emergency department visits or an inpatient admission.
 That costs a lot, but it’s just a maybe, while the low cost of putting someone on a waitlist is an immediate certainty.